TrudAX/denistrunin-blog/src/draft/integration-inboundwebsales/index.md

 ![Mapping SO Sample](MappingSOSample.png)

-## High level design description
+## High-level design description

 Implementing web call processing is slightly different from other integration methods, as one web service call may return multiple not linked orders, but our aim is still to have full traceability from individual orders to the original web request.
-To handle this the concept of parent message was introduced on the message field.
+To handle this, the concept of parent message was introduced on the message field.
 The following processing logic was implemented:

 - Load class make a request to a webservice with the current message **UpdatedAt** date